Troy Williams (gridiron football)

-Troy Marc Williams (born September 11, 1994) is an American professional gridiron football quarterback for the Pittsburgh Maulers of the United States Football League (USFL).
+Troy Marc Williams (born September 11, 1994) is an American professional football quarterback for the Memphis Showboats of the United Football League (UFL).
 He played college football at Washington and Utah.

 College career

 Williams began his collegiate career at Washington and redshirted his true freshman season.
 He played in four games with one start as a redshirt freshman in 2014, completing 23 of 36 passes for 176 yards with two interceptions and rushing for 25 yards and one touchdown on 16 carries.
 After the season Williams announced he would be leaving the program.

 He ultimately enrolled at Santa Monica College.
 In his lone season at Santa Monica he led the Corsairs to an 11–0 record while throwing for 2,750 yards with 31 touchdowns and four interceptions and rushing for seven touchdowns.
 During the football season Williams committed to transfer to Utah at the end of his fall semester.

 Williams was named the Utes starting quarterback going into his first season with the team.
 He passed for 2,757 yards with 15 touchdowns and eight interceptions while also rushing for 235 yards and five touchdowns as the Utes went 9–4.
 Going into his redshirt senior year Williams lost his starting quarterback job to Tyler Huntley in training camp.
 He played in eight games and started three games when Huntley was unavailable due to injury in his final collegiate season, passing for 812 yards with four touchdowns and two interceptions and also rushing for four touchdowns.